nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.

 Step 2.
 The user decides to add a pet to the pet list.
-The user executes `add o/Alice n/Doggo p/98765432 e/example@gmail.com a/311, Clementi Ave 2, #02-25 ts/2023-03-27 21:09:09 d/Feed dog - 2023-03-27 21:09:09 t/Dog t/Chihuahua` command to add a pet named `Doggo` with reminder to feed the dog and  deadline of `2023-03-27 21:09:09` to the pet list.
+The user executes `add o/Alice n/Doggo p/98765432 e/example@gmail.com a/311, Clementi Ave 2, #02-25 ts/2023-03-27 21:09:09 d/Feed dog - 2023-03-27 21:09:09 t/Dog t/Chihuahua` command to add a pet named `Doggo` with a reminder to feed the dog and deadline of `2023-03-27 21:09:09` to the pet list.
 The `add` command calls the `AddCommand#execute()` method.

 Step 3.
-The user may exit and reopen Petpal at a future date.
+The user may exit and reopen PetPal at a future date.
 The user intends to see all deadlines that are due soon.
-The user executes `remind` command to filter the pet list to show only pets with `Deadline` that are within 3 days from today's date.
+The user executes the `remind` command to filter the pet list to show only pets with `Deadline` that are within 3 days from today's date.
 The `remind` command calls the `RemindCommand#execute()` method.

 Step 4.
 The `RemindCommand#execute()` method calls the `Model#updateFilteredPetList()` method to filter the pet list to show only pets with `Deadline` that are within 3 days from today's date.

-The following sequence diagram shows how the remind operation works:
+The following sequence diagram shows how the `remind` operation works:

 ![RemindSequenceDiagram](images/diagrams/RemindSequenceDiagram.png)